GirishA012/Basic-AutoGen-Notebook/README.md

 # Basic-AutoGen-Notebook
 A basic notebook on AutoGen using Groq AI's API Key.
+Note: The API key has been revoked and is opensource.